mayorJAY/CurrencyConverter/README.md

 # Currency Converter

-This branch has the time check implementation, the App compares the current time against the last update time in order to update the local database with remote data
+This branch has the CountDown Timer implementation, the Timer is launched on App startup and used to update the local database with remote data

 ## Project Characteristics